-90% or above A Homework Notebooks: 18% of overall grade
+90% or above A HW Notebook Checks (2 @ 10%): 20% of overall grade

-80-89% В Short outcomes quizzes: 24%
+80-89% В HW Quizzes (10 @ 2%): 20%

-70-79% C In-class examinations: 33%
+70-79% C Mid-term Examinations (4 @ 10%): 40%

-60-69% D Final examination: 25%
+60-69% D Final examination (cumulative): 20%

 59% or below F

 \All grades are rounded from the first decimal.
-Borderline grades (those within 2% of the minimum) will be addressed at the instructor's discretion.
+Borderline grades (within 2% of the minimum) will be handled by the Instructor based on the Student's compliance with the Syllabus.
 Upon the submission of grades at the end of the semester, ALL GRADES ARE FINAL!

-HW Notebook Grading Rubric
+HW Grading Rubric

-This is the rubric that will be used for the 3 homework (HW) notebook checks during the semester and the Instructor will hold to this rubric.
-Each HW notebook check will be worth 6 points.
-There will be 5 criteria evaluated at each check, with each criterion receiving a standard maximum of 1.2 points:
+This is the rubric that will be used for the two (2) homework (HW) notebook checks during the semester and the Instructor will hold to this rubric.
+Each HW notebook check will be worth 10 points with students required to have the notebook ready at all times.
+There will be 5 criteria evaluated at each check, with each criterion receiving a standard maximum of 2 points:

-- 1. All problems in each section are attempted, or no more than 1 problem is missing for every 10 problems assigned. - a.
-1.5 points if completely satisfied (all problems attempted) - b.
-1.2 points if sufficiently satisfied (1 missing for every 10 assigned) - c. .6 point if partially satisfied - d.
+- 1. All problems in each section (up to the current section at that time) are attempted, or no more than 1 problem is missing for every 10 problems assigned. - a.
+2 points if satisfied; +0.5 point if all are attempted and worked - b.
+1 point if partially satisfied - c.
 0 points if not satisfied - 2.
-All work is shown for each problem, and the Student is using an AUTHORIZED calculator in this course. - a.
-1.5 points if all answers are correct with work shown - b.
-1.2 points if completely satisfied - c. .6 point if partially satisfied OR an unauthorized calculator (TI n-Spire or any calculator that can save webpage information) is used with completed work. - d.
-0 points if not satisfied OR work is incomplete with an unauthorized calculator - 3.
+All work is shown for each problem, and the Student is using an authorized calculator in this course. - a.
+2 points if satisfied; +0.5 point if all answers are correct with work shown - b.
+1 point if at least half of the problems have work shown with answers - c. .5 point if less than half of the problems have work shown with answers - d.
+0 points if no work is shown with answers OR an unauthorized calculator is used - 3.
 HW is organized based on the lecture calendar, is kept in a 3-ringed binder as per the Syllabus, and is grouped based on the mid-term exams. - a.
-1.2 points if completely satisfied - b. .6 point if in a folder/notebook OR if out of order - c.
+2 points if completely satisfied; +0.25 point if a copy of the Syllabus is inside; +0.25 point if separated with tabbed sheets - b.
+1 point if kept in a folder/spiral notebook OR if out of order - c.
 0 points if not satisfied - 4.
 HW is made available upon request (on time) with all work done in pencil. - a.
-1.2 points if completely satisfied - b.
+2 point if completely satisfied; +0.5 point if Acknowledgment of Receipt is submitted before Week 3 - b.
 Prorated deduction for all sections not satisfied - c.
 50% penalty on entire assignment if one class day late; 100% penalty thereafter\ - 5.
 Student correctly applies the information presented in the lecture to HW. - a.
-1.2 points if completely satisfied - b. .6 point if not completely satisfied - c.
+2 points if completely satisfied; - b.
+1 point if not completely satisfied, but work is attempted for all sections - c.
 0 points if all sections are not satisfied